- Important Information

 - Are AAPA permits free?

 - I have made a mistake on my permit application.
 What do I do?

 Some Aboriginal communities may require you to provide proof of vaccination against COVID-19 in order to gain entry to or through their community.

-In response to the easing of travel restrictions in Western Australia related to the COVID-19 pandemic, the State Emergency Coordinator has issued the updated Remote Aboriginal Communities Directions (No.3) (Directions) on 4 June 2020 under section 67 of the Emergency Management Act 2005.
-The Directions will continue to have an effect on transit permits issued under section 28 of the Aboriginal Affairs Planning Authority Act 1972 (AAPA)
+In response to the easing of travel restrictions in Western Australia related to the COVID-19 pandemic, the State Emergency Coordinator has issued the Remote Communities Directions (No 5) (Directions) on 3 March 2022 under section 67 and 72A of the Emergency Management Act 2005.
+The Directions will continue to have an effect on transit permits issued under section 28 of the Aboriginal Affairs Planning Authority Act 1972 (AAPA).